 It means you do (or don’t) do something to earn your salvation (works), but worse, it means Jesus’ death on the cross was both insufficient and incomplete for salvation.
 I’ve yet to encounter a person claiming it’s possible to lose salvation be comfortable with those conclusions, yet they logically follow.

 Since we’ve come to an absurd result and contradiction, the original idea (losing salvation) must be wrong.

 6. The Bible says what it says, and people are free to accept or reject it.

 You have free will to accept or reject any or all of the Bible as you see fit.
 Of course, liberals look rather silly trying to make the Bible agree with their radical ideology.

 7. Physics helps with understanding

-If you really want to dig into the Bible, many times Physics helps illuminate areas, or solve contentious issues.
-We covered this in our science and the Bible series, but consider these two examples:
+If you really want to dig into the Bible, many times Physics helps illuminate areas, or solve contentious issues:

 - Calvinism vs Arminianism — solved by relativity.

 - Zerubbabel’s mountain in Zechariah — Quantum Tunneling.

 Frankly, I don’t understand much of the fully buzzword compliant stuff.
 After reading some “scholarly” works, I’m left wondering what the #$@! they’re talking about.
 Perhaps you’ve experienced that problem as well.